Measure Blood Oxygen Level on Galaxy Watch

 Objective

-Create a health app for Galaxy Watch, operating on Wear OS powered by Samsung, utilizing the new Samsung Privileged Health SDK to trigger and obtain blood oxygen level (SpO2) measurement results.
+Create a health app for Galaxy Watch, operating on Wear OS powered by Samsung, utilizing Samsung Privileged Health SDK to trigger and obtain blood oxygen level (SpO2) measurement results.

 Partnership Request